 I was exhausted, and there was no rest in sight.

-I had the most to do with the least energy, but that didn’t mean there was time for a break.
+I had the most to do with the least energy I’d ever had, but that didn’t mean there was time for a break.
 When I complained, “Lord, I feel very worn.”
 My heart felt His reminder “I’m rest.”
-Resting in the Lord requires yielding—a concept that I saw in action, paradoxically, years ago during the incredibly long and weary hours spent working toward my degree.
+Resting in the Lord requires yielding—a concept that I saw in action, paradoxically, years ago during the long hours spent working toward my degree.

 My second concentration in college was ceramics.
 Admittedly, printmaking or photography or drawing would have been concentrations that made more sense for a graphic design primary concentration, but ceramics more so than other mediums helped me to wrap my head around more abstract ways of creating art—a type of thinking that very much is related to graphic arts.
 The whole Potter/clay analogies in the Bible (see Jeremiah 18, Isaiah 64:8, 2 Corinthians 4:7) take on a whole new meaning when actually working with clay.
 Let me explain if I can and if I remember it all well enough still.

 All things being equal and assuming the clay is well made, in order for clay to be used, it first has to be “wedged.”
 That’s essentially the opposite of kneading because you’re working the air bubbles out instead of in.
 You’re also working out any debris the clay may have picked over its life span.
 Wedging takes muscle.
 It’s hard work for the potter; it’s necessary for the clay.
 To the clay, it’s gotta feel like abuse, but if the debris and air are not removed, it could cause the clay to warp and spin out of control on the throwing wheel—or worse.
 If it manages to stay past that stage, it can blow up in the kiln harming it and many other vessels.